• Skip to primary navigation

 Timeline: September 17, 2020 (10 months out)

-The packing trial run & weighing everything out made me immediately start thinking about how we were going to handle our desire to scuba dive while we are in Zanzibar.
-So the next step for me was to contact the dive shop in Zanzibar to find out their pricing and what dive equipment is available to rent.
-Chris and I own our own dive equipment, but do not always travel with everything.
-We do at least like to take our own masks & regulators when we travel.
-Having a leaky mask sucks, and I like putting my mouth on my own gear.
+The packing trial run & weighing everything out made me immediately start thinking about how I was going to handle my desire to scuba dive while in Zanzibar & Pemba.
+So the next step for me was to contact the dive shops in Zanzibar & Pemba to find out their pricing and what dive equipment is available to rent.
+I own my own dive equipment, but do not always travel with everything.
+I do at least like to take my own mask & regulators when I travel.
+I have small head and having a leaky mask sucks, and I like putting my mouth on my own gear.
 I know they sanitize it, but still.
-Unfortunately, with the strict weight limits we are under for the bush flights, that will not be able to happen for this trip.
+Unfortunately, with the strict weight limits I am under for the bush flights, that will not be able to happen for this trip.

 Or will it?